alephtex/Obsidian-Image-Round-Edges/README.md

 - Enter pixel values directly
 - See a live preview of the rounded image
 - Apply or reset the changes

+## Bulk Processing

+The plugin also supports bulk processing of multiple images:

+- **Command: "Rounded frame: process all images in current subfolder"** - Processes all images in the same folder as your current note
+- **Command: "Rounded frame: process all images in vault"** - Processes all images in your entire Obsidian vault

+These commands will apply the same radius, shadow, and border settings to all found images.
+Images are processed in their original folders and saved with rounded versions alongside the originals.

 ## Settings